TheMonDon/oceanic-transcripts/docs/README.md

 ---
-description: Welcome to the official discord-html-transcripts documentation and guide.
+description: Welcome to the official oceanic-transcripts documentation and guide.
 ---

 # 🏠 Home